awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-cfn-customresource.md

 For custom resources, you can specify `AWS::CloudFormation::CustomResource` as the resource type, or you can specify your own resource type name\.
 For example, instead of using `AWS::CloudFormation::CustomResource`, you can use `Custom::MyCustomResourceTypeName`\.

 Custom resource type names can include alphanumeric characters and the following characters: `_@-`\.
 You can specify a custom resource type name up to a maximum length of 60 characters\.
-You cannot change the type during an update\.
+You can't change the type during an update\.

 Using your own resource type names helps you quickly differentiate the types of custom resources in your stack\.
 For example, if you had two custom resources that conduct two different ping tests, you could name their type as `Custom::PingTester` to make them easily identifiable as ping testers \(instead of using `AWS::CloudFormation::CustomResource`\)\.